tgrogers/ece565-2020/assignment.1.md

     https://www.gem5.org/documentation/learning_gem5/introduction/

     This file indicates that the target ISA is X86, and all of the CPU Models should be compiled in.
 The last line PROTOCOL is a specific type of coherence protocol for the Ruby Memory Model, which we will ignore for now.
-For this assignment, we will use the x86 build configuration.
+For this assignment, we will use the x86 and ARM build configurations.
 Now, the command to build this configuration is:

     ```console
     scons-3 -j 4 ./build/X86/gem5.opt